GeoffDusome/acf-meta-builder/README.md

 ### Complex Example

-With the builder, there is never any need to create a key for your fields, all keys are generated on every save.
-This does mean that the keys change with every save.
-Which usually means that you must manually pull repeater meta from `get_post_meta`.
+With the builder, there is never any need to create a key for your fields, all keys are generated on save.
 You can continually nest repeaters and etc with as many options as you want with this method.

 ```
 <?php acfmb('repeater', 'Years', 'Calendar', '{"layout": "block", "sub_fields": [{"type": "text", "name": "year", "label": "Year"}, {"type": "repeater", "name": "months", "label": "Months", "layout": "block", "sub_fields": [{"type": "text", "name": "month", "label": "Month"}]}]}'); ?>